FICO - The First Step to Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
 Saving your money for a down payment is great, but if you lack an acceptable credit score to reinforce it, you could end up renting for another couple of years in Medway, Massachusetts until your score improves.

 A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with most people normally having a score of 600.
 With the change in the economy, however, some people have seen their score drop dramatically as a result of loss of employment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the factors in deciding your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Betty McCall-Vernaglia, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Betty McCall-Vernaglia, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.